← Back to Blog

 2. Structured Data (JSON-LD Schemas)

-AI engines weigh structured data heavily when deciding what to cite.
+AI engines weigh structured data heavily — as documented by Google's structured data guidelines when deciding what to cite.
 The more explicitly you define your content's meaning, the more likely it gets retrieved.

 Essential schemas for GEO: